 Mission of the Athletic Training Education Program

 The mission of the Athletic Training Education Program (ATEP) at the University of Wisconsin-Eau Claire is to prepare students for certification/licensure as an Athletic Trainer and to work as a health care provider with the physically active population.
-The ATEP promotes this mission through a transformative environment with engages students through active participation in the course content and by embracing and offering experiential learning opportunities with the university and Chippewa Valley communities.
+The ATEP promotes this mission through a transformative environment that engages students through active participation in the course content and by embracing and offering experiential learning opportunities with the university and Chippewa Valley communities.

-As part of the Athletic Training major, students participate in a wide variety of pre-professional experiences such as, student-faculty collaboration and research, mentoring and health promotion activities, attendance at professional meetings and workshops, or work at summer sport camps, just to name a few!
+As part of the Athletic Training major, students participate in a wide variety of pre-professional experiences, including student-faculty research collaboration, mentoring and health promotion activities, attendance at professional meetings and workshops, or work at summer sport camps, just to name a few!

 An important component of the Athletic Training major is the hands-on experience for students.
 Students will complete up to 90 weeks or roughly 1,200 hours of hands-on patient care at several of our 12 clinical sites over a three-year period.
 The clinical education experiences occur during prearranged times and locations and involve interaction with clinical instructors on a weekly basis.
 This allows athletic training students to practice and master the skills of the profession while providing safe and outstanding health care for the physically active population that they encounter.

 The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); we received the highest accreditation standard in 2010 and will undergo our next review in 2020.
 All students that graduate from ATEP and meet the criteria established by CAATE will qualify to sit for the Board of Certification (BOC) national certification examination.
 Successful completion of the BOC examination allows the individual to become a Certified Athletic Trainer and eligible for state licensure.
 Our grads have a first time pass rate over 94 percent; whereas the national average is 77 percent.

 Students interested in studying athletic training are encouraged to do well in biology, health, physics, math and English composition.
 Students should enjoy being physically active and working with people.